Purpose

 name: modifyPatientOrientationMatrix, type: Matrix, default: 1 0 0 0, 0 1 0 0, 0 0 1 0, 0 0 0 1

-This matrix is applied on top of the voxelToWorld matrix of an image (if applyModifyPatientOrientationMatrix is set) for the step where the necessary flip/swap operations are determined to get the axial/sagittal/coronal views of the input image.
+This matrix is applied on top of the voxelToWorld matrix of an image (if applyModifyPatientOrientationMatrix is set) during the step where the necessary flip/swap operations are determined to obtain the axial/sagittal/coronal views of the input image.

-This doesn’t affect the position of the image in the world, but the reformatted views are not necessarily the standard axial/sagittal/coronal views anymore.
+This does not affect the position of the image in the world; however, the reformatted views may not necessarily correspond to the standard axial/sagittal/coronal views anymore.

-This is useful for cases where the patient lies prone on the scanner bed, but you don’t want the scanner bed to be on the top of the axial view.
-In this case you can rotate the image by 180° around the z-axis with this field.
-The other views are adapted accordingly so that the views in a cube layout in, e.g., SoOrthoView2D don’t switch sides relative to the view to the left/right/below/above.
+This is useful in cases where the patient lies prone on the scanner bed, but you do not want the scanner bed to be positioned at the top of the axial view.
+In this case, you can rotate the image by 180° around the z-axis using this field.
+The other views are adapted accordingly, ensuring that the views in a cube layout, such as in SoOrthoView2D, do not switch sides relative to the left/right/below/above views.